A representation of the wave function on the three-dimensional space: Multi-layered field representation of quantum states

 The representation $\rep$ of operators on the vector space $\hilbert$ as operators on the vector space $\widetilde{\hilbert}$ defined in equation \eqref{eq:operators_fields} applies, in particular, to \emph{creation} and \emph{annihilation} operators, which are used to construct quantum states out of the vacuum state.
 In this sense, creating and annihilating particles whose states are from the basis \eqref{eq:basis_nonseparable_field} can be seen intuitively as adding and removing particles from the layers, or rather as moving the state from one combination of layers to another one.

-The idea behind this model may be, implicitly and informally, behind the intuition of some working physicist, who seem to consider the wavefunction as defined on the configuration space, but at the same time on the $3$D-space.
+The idea behind this model may be, implicitly and informally, behind the intuition of some working physicist, who seem to consider the wave function as defined on the configuration space, but at the same time on the $3$D space.
 If not, it can be a basis for such an intuition.
-Mathematical manipulation works perhaps easier in the tensor product formalism, but there are some intuitive hints of the wavefunction being defined on the $3$D-space.
+Mathematical manipulation works perhaps easier in the tensor product formalism, but there are some intuitive hints of the wave function being defined on the $3$D space.
 First, the dynamics, as explained in section \sref{s:locality}.
-Then, the measuring apparatus is usually considered implicitly quasi-classical, having all parts well localized in the $3$D-space, which suggests that the wavefunctions of the measured particles are there too.
+Then, the measuring apparatus is usually considered implicitly quasi-classical, having all parts well localized in the $3$D space, which suggests that the wave functions of the measured particles are there too.
 Then, the representation of quantum states by applying combinations of creation and annihilation operators on the representation of the vacuum state can be easily understood as operating on the layers or multiple layers.
-Nevertheless, a pedagogical emphasis of the configuration space representation as done in \citep{Albert2019How2TeachQM} will retain its importance for the understanding of quantum mechanics.
+Nevertheless, a pedagogical emphasis of the configuration space representation as done in \cite{Albert2019How2TeachQM} will retain its importance for the understanding of quantum mechanics.

 In general, the layers are not usually conserved by unitary time evolution, because separable states don't remain separable.
 This happens in particular when interactions are present.
-However, local interactions are understood in the multi-layered field representation to lead to local dynamics of the fields representing the wavefunctions.
+However, local interactions are understood in the multi-layered field representation to lead to local dynamics of the fields representing the wave functions.